 Admission into the LPN Transition Program is a competitive process and specific prerequisites must be met.
-Priority application deadline is January 15; applications are accepted through March 15.
-Contact the Nursing Program office (493-8720) or nursing website for information on admission, selection, policies, etc.
+Priority application deadline is January 15; applications are accepted through March 15 with selection on a space available basis.
+Contact the Nursing Program office or nursing web site for information on admission, selection, policies, etc.